After all of the business matters were taken care of, it was time for the Timberwolves to construct a team.

-Fans of the Minnesota Timberwolves have seen a little bit of everything through the last 25 seasons.
-Here, they share their best moments with the franchise as Minnesota celebrates 25 seasons on the hardwood.
+Fans of the Minnesota Timberwolves have seen a little bit of everything since the inaugarel year in 1989.
+Here, they share their best moments with the franchise as Minnesota's dedicated fan base.

 We're lifelong basketball fans, and from the first game at the Metrodome, we were hooked on the Wolves.
 Over the past twenty-five years, not only have we had the opportunity to cheer for many very talented Wolves players, but we've also watched many NBA legends play the game, including Bird, Jordan, Magic, and Karl Malone.
 Today's players are building their own legacies, and we enjoy watching them just as much.

 Minnesota has long, cold winters, and the Timberwolves have provided a valuable outlet during those months.
 Even though we've had some lean times, I always look forward to heading downtown for a game.
 Watching them play in London was a gas, and road trips to Milwaukee (a great train ride) plus a preseason game in Fargo are great adventures!